HillJustin/HillJustin.github.io/direction/index.md

 * *Rebuilding with Lived Hospitality*.
 Multichannel five-year communications brief.
 SUNY at Stony Brook.
 Master of Arts Program in Philosophy and the Arts.
 2020 — 2025.
 Ideated, executed, and institutionally implemented long-term communications strategy for rebuilding the Master's Program through relatable, first-person, lived experience as resistance against alienation in a primarily virtual, post-pandemic environment.
 Articulates channels, intentions, voices, quality standards, and methods.

-* *Improving Texas's Mandatory Parenting Education Documents for WIC- and SNAP-Mothers*.
+* *Improving Texas's Mandatory Parenting Education Documents for WIC- and SNAP-Parents*.
 Policy wireframe.
 CHILDREN AT RISK.
 Parenting and Family Well-Being Team.
 Houston, Texas.
 2017.
 Visually wireframed the currently extant state-legislative requirements of NGO-produced documents containing parenting education briefs administered to new mothers receiving WIC and SNAP benefits.
 Created to communicate core info to team members.

 <br>